sfstoolbox/theory/wfs/index.rst

 :cite:`Lax1947` [#F2]_.

-One of the advantages of the applied approximation is that due to its local character the solution of the driving function :eq:`d-wfs-frequency-domain` does not depend on the geometry of the secondary sources.
+One of the advantages of the applied approximation is that due to its local character the solution of the driving function :eq:`freq-drivingfunction-wfs` does not depend on the geometry of the secondary sources.
 This dependency applies to the direct solutions presented in :ref:`sec-nfchoa`.

 .. [#F1]
     Compare the assumptions made before (15) in :cite:`Spors2013`, which lead